jackokring/KRTPluginA/README.md

 A
 ===

-*49% Tranparent Module - Made with sexspex plastique*
+*49% Transparent Module - Made with sexspex plastique*

 Parameters
 ---